TherkuTech/tturl/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+***Usage***
+To shorten a URL:

+Enter the URL you want to shorten in the input field.
+Click the "Shorten" button.
+Copy the generated short URL and share it!

+***Contributing***
+Contributions are welcome!
+Please follow these steps to contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature-name).
+Make your changes.
+Commit your changes (git commit -m 'Add some feature').
+Push to the branch (git push origin feature/your-feature-name).
+Open a pull request.